A skilled and experienced advocate for trade union and workers’ rights, Jamie has been with Thompsons since 2000.

-Jamie manages a caseload of complex cases, specialising in disability, race and trade union discrimination, as well as cases relating to the Transfer of Undertakings (Protection of Employment) Regulations (TUPE).
+Jamie manages a caseload of complex cases, specialising in disability, race and trade union discrimination, and cases relating to the Transfer of Undertakings (Protection of Employment) Regulations (TUPE).

-In addition, Jamie also supervises the cases of other senior lawyers in the employment matters team.
+In addition, Jamie also supervises the cases of senior lawyers in the employment matters team.

-Beginning his career as a volunteer advice worker at a Citizens Advice Bureau in Sheffield, Jamie joined Thompsons in 2000 and qualified as a solicitor in 2004.
+Beginning his career as a volunteer advice worker at a Citizens Advice Bureau in Sheffield, Jamie joined Thompsons in the Sheffield office in 2000 before relocating to Manchester in 2001 and qualifying as a solicitor in 2004.

-Jamie is proud of Thompsons’ commitment to represent working people, never bosses or insurers, and the company’s close links with the trade union movement.
+Jamie is proud of Thompsons’ commitment to represent working people, never bosses or insurers.
+Jamie is a GMB member and a former GMB workplace representative.

 - Secured £178,000 in compensation for seven UNISON members employed as substance misuse practitioners by the Greater Manchester West NHS Foundation Trust.
 The claim for unfair dismissal concerned a TUPE transfer of an addiction treatment service to Arch Initiates.

-- Recovered £50,000 for a specialist nurse whose job offer was withdrawn on the basis of a health assessment and the employer’s view that the claimant’s disability restricted her ability to carry out the role.
+- Recovered £50,000 for a specialist nurse whose job offer was withdrawn based on a health assessment and the employer’s view that the claimant’s disability restricted her ability to carry out the role.